How Canada's military reacted to seeing Pokemon Go players trespassing on its bases | CBC News

 "Plse advise the Commissionaires that apparently Fort Frontenac is both a PokeGym and a PokeStop.
 I will be completely honest in that I have not idea what that is," wrote Maj.
 Jeff Monaghan at CFB Kingston.

-"The game's premise seems to be going to the 'PokeStops/Gyms' to collect 'Pokemon's' (we should almost hire a 12-year-old to help us out with this) of which we were able to find 5 of these things on the range road itself," wrote security expert David Levenick at CFB Borden, Ont., 100 kilometers northwest of Toronto.
+"The game's premise seems to be going to the 'PokeStops/Gyms' to collect 'Pokemon's' (we should almost hire a 12-year-old to help us out with this) of which we were able to find 5 of these things on the range road itself," wrote security expert David Levenick at CFB Borden, Ont., 100 kilometres northwest of Toronto.

 "There's a game out there taking off like gangbusters, and it requires people to move to digitally cached locations to get points, etc.," wrote Lieut.
 Col. Richard Raymond at CFB Petawawa, west of Ottawa.